vladkinoman/just-my-notes/books/best-computer-science-books.md

 [Jewels of Stringology: Text Algorithms](http://igm.univ-mlv.fr/~mac/REC/text-algorithms.pdf) by Maxime Crochemore, Wojciech Rytter (free book; I think this is the old version)

-[The Kademlia Protocol Succinctly](https://www.syncfusion.com/ebooks/confirmation/kademlia_protocol_succinctly) Marc Clifton (free book; with its novel XOR-based metric topology, Kademlia is the first peer-to-peer system to combine provable consistency and performance, latency-minimizing routing, and a symmetric, unidirectional topology; on The Kademlia Protocol Succinctly, author Marc Clifton leads readers through the positive aspects of Kademlia’s decentralized specifications.)
+[The Kademlia Protocol Succinctly](https://www.syncfusion.com/ebooks/confirmation/kademlia_protocol_succinctly) Marc Clifton (free book; with its novel XOR-based metric topology, Kademlia is the first peer-to-peer system to combine provable consistency and performance, latency-minimizing routing, and a symmetric, unidirectional topology; on The Kademlia Protocol Succinctly, author Marc Clifton leads readers through the positive aspects of Kademlia’s decentralized specifications)

+[Communicating Sequential Processes](http://www.usingcsp.com/cspbook.pdf) by Tony Hoare (free book; an ALGEBRA for thinking about concurrency and nondeterminism in programs; the foundation of modern designs for communicating between threads; good!)

 ## Cellular Automata